Termination clauses in procurement contracts

 Conclusion

-In conclusion, termination clauses are critical provisions that should be included in procurement contracts.
-Different types of termination clauses offer different levels of flexibility, protection, and certainty to both parties.
+In conclusion, a termination clause are critical provisions that should be included in procurement contracts.
+Different types of terminations offer different levels of flexibility, protection, and certainty to both parties.
 When drafting procurement contracts, it’s important to carefully consider the circumstances under which termination may be necessary and to include appropriate termination clauses that protect the interests of both parties.

 Want to learn more